-Epiglottitis is an inflammation of the epiglottis that can result from an infection or other cause, such as physical trauma.
+Epiglottitis is inflammation of the epiglottis.
+It can result from an infection or other cause, such as physical trauma.
 A severely swollen epiglottis can block the airway, causing severe breathing difficulties.
-It can be fatal.

 Another name for epiglottitis is supraglottitis, but supraglottitis also involves inflammation of the cartilage that is near the voice box.